quileute/readers-ticket/README.md

 ## Demo

-Live demo is available at: TODO_REPLACE
+Live demo is available at: https://readers-ticket.vercel.app/

 ---